Specialized Consulting Services

 The Pennsylvania SBDCs' Environmental Management Assistance Program (EMAP) is a free and confidential statewide service.
 By contacting your local SBDC you can take advantage of this service.
 Environmental Specialists are located throughout Pennsylvania and will be able to assist you in the following areas:

-- Confidential on-site environmental management, regulatory compliance, pollution prevention and energy efficiency opportunity assessments
+- Confidential on-site environmental management, regulatory compliance and pollution prevention

 - Confidential assistance for understanding environmental permit and compliance requirements

 - Confidential assistance for incorporating environmental considerations within strategic business management and planning activities

 - Links to additional sources of technical and financial assistance

 Businesses in any industry, including the manufacturing, retail and service sectors, can benefit from improved efficiency through strategic environmental management.
 Pollution prevention and energy efficiency approaches may vary by sector, but the opportunities always exist.
 So whether your business is still just an idea, or whether it is an existing operation, the Pennsylvania SBDCs can help.